loganmarchione/loganmarchione.com/content/posts/2023/07/index.md

 The battery has a claimed four weeks of standby time.
 However, I'm not sure if "standby" means powered off, or with the screen on but backlight off, etc...
 Also, the battery life depends on what apps you're using, and how often you receive notifications.

-I charged the watch to 100% on a Sunday night, and it used about 15-20% per 24-hour period, which gave me about four days (Thursday night) before needing a recharge.
+I charged the watch to 100% on a Sunday night, and it used about 15-20% per 24-hour period, which gave me about four days (Friday morning) before needing a recharge.
+During this time, I wasn't running any sleep tracking or heart-rate monitoring.

 # Software